Overview

 Free association

-One of the most notable techniques is free association, in which clients are encouraged to verbalize their thoughts, no matter how random or disconnected they may seem.
+One of the most notable techniques in psychoanalysis therapy is free association, in which clients are encouraged to verbalize their thoughts, no matter how random or disconnected they may seem.
 Free association may help reveal underlying challenges—such as certain defense mechanisms—that are not immediately apparent.

 Analysis of transference